k98kurz/hacknwa-2024/slides.md

 [bitcoin.pdf](bitcoin.pdf)

+# Presenter Notes

+- Scroll through, read section headers, and mention relevant technological primitives
+- Note that something important is missing from the whitepaper; see if anyone in the audience can guess

 ---

 # Virtual Machine

 Bitcoin script system: implementation detail omitted from whitepaper.
 All digital signatures are supplied in the form of unlocking scripts (witness data) that evaluates with the locking script to `true`.
+"Bitcoin Script is a language for expressing challenges that lock the coins.
+Bitcoin Script was designed to ensure low verification cost and enable running a Bitcoin node on low-tier hardware."
+(Coinpool whitepaper)

 Exapmle locking script: